-1. An appropriate stormwater control plan shall be developed that meets best management practices or practices determined by the Planning Board to be equivalent as described in the Maine Stormwater Management Design Manual, Volumes I, II and III, published by the Maine Department of Environmental Protection, March 2016 January 2006, as revised from time to time.
+1. An appropriate stormwater control plan shall be developed that meets best management practices or practices determined by the Planning Board to be equivalent as described in

 SECTION 11.
 EROSION CONTROL

 All activities which involve filling, grading, excavation, well drilling, timber harvesting or other similar activities which result in unstabilized soil conditions shall be conducted so as to prevent soil erosion from entering waterbodies, wetlands and adjacent properties.